-At the end of March 1972 the North Vietnamese Army (NVA) began the Nguyen Hue Offensive, also dubbed the Easter Offensive.
+At the end of March 1972, the North Vietnamese Army (NVA) began the Nguyen Hue Offensive, also dubbed the Easter Offensive.
 More than 180,000 NVA troops, armed with massive Russian material support, invaded South Vietnam.
 The push for a major offensive came mostly from North Vietnam’s defence minister Vo Nguyen Giap and party secretary Le Duan, who had the support of Moscow.
-They did not expect this offensive would remove Nguyen Van Thieu’s government, however they hoped to seize control of around two thirds of South Vietnam.
+They did not expect this offensive would remove Nguyen Van Thieu’s government but they hoped to seize control of around two-thirds of South Vietnam.
 This gain in territory would improve Hanoi’s bargaining power at the Paris peace conference.
 The offensive was also intended to fuel the anti-war movement in the US and disrupt Nixon’s campaign for re-election in November 1972.

 As costly as it was, the Easter Offensive still gave Hanoi control of South Vietnam’s northern provinces.
 This territory would prove valuable as a bargaining chip at the Paris peace talks, as well as a foothold for further incursions into the South.
 The offensive also demonstrated that invasions of South Vietnam were likely to fail while Saigon was still supported by American air power.
 The North Vietnamese decided to give ground in negotiations, to encourage the Americans to withdraw completely from Vietnam.
 In October 1972 Le Duc Tho approached Henry Kissinger with a secret peace deal: the North would recognise the government of Nguyen Van Thieu and commit to free elections, provided the American military withdrew from South Vietnam.
 The deal was eagerly accepted by Nixon, who suspended all bombing, proclaimed a ceasefire and announced the imminent withdrawal of remaining US personnel.